safe-global/safe-docs/docs/intro_07_bug_bounty.md

 The Gnosis Safe interfaces all prevent this from happening by checking for duplicates, but if users directly interact with the contracts this can still happen.
 The issue is tracked on [Github](https://github.com/gnosis/safe-contracts/issues/244).

 This bug was submitted by [David Nicholas](https://twitter.com/davidnich11).
-It was regarded as "Medium Threat and a bounty of 2,500 USD has been paid out.
+It was regarded as "Medium Threat" and a bounty of 2,500 USD has been paid out.

+#### Setting a Safe as an owner of itself essentially reduces threshold by 1

+The contracts allow to set a Safe as an owner of itself.
+This has the same effect as lowering the threshold by 1, as it is possible for anyone to generate a valid signature for the Safe itself when triggering `execTransaction`.
+This is especially an issue for Safes with a threshold of 1.
+If a Safe with threshold 1 adds itself as an owner, anyone can execute transactions.

+To our knowledge there is no real use case where it would make sense to set a Safe as an owner of itself.
+Hence only a few number of Safes used themselves as owners.
+Most of these Safes could be contacted and the Safe have been removed as an owner.
+The Safes still affected are Safes used for testing by us or Safes owned by a single owner with a threshold > 1 (so no immediate risk).

+To fix this, the next contract update will prevent the Safe as its owner via `require(owner != address(this), "Safe can't be an owner")`.
+This check can be performed when adding owners and/or when checking signatures.

+Details about this issue can be found on [Github](https://github.com/gnosis/safe-contracts/issues/229).

+The bug was submitted by [Kevin Foesenek](https://github.com/keviinfoes).
+It was regarded as "Medium Threat" and a bounty of 5,000 USD has been paid out.